Electrolytic Conservation Of Iron & Steel Artefacts

 Hydrogen Embrittlement

-There is a known process by which steel can absorb hydrogen during the electrolysis process, which is known to cause springs to become brittle.
-This change is considered temporary and will eventually reverse if left alone, or the process can be speeded up by heating the item in an oven.
-The best advice is, don't operate any springs on recently cleaned items to prevent breakages.
+Steel can absorb hydrogen during electrolysis, which is known to cause hardened steels to become brittle.
+This effect will eventually reverse if no damage has occurred, and the reversal can be speeded up by heating the item in an oven.
+Using the low currents suggested here, and with the resultant minimal hydrogen production, embrittlement shouldn't be a problem.
+However, to be sure, the best advice is, don't operate any springs on recently cleaned items to eliminate the chance of breakages.
 More about it here: Hydrogen embrittlement

 Painting The Treated Item